The Lord’s Prayer

 “Your will be done”

 Submitting to our Heavenly Father’s will is a major key in our Christian walk, only through submission can we find the freedom we long for, to live for and with God.
-In a similar way, the will of the father in each home needs to be accepted whether it is agreed with.
+In a similar way, the will of the father in each home needs to be accepted whether it is agreed with or not.
 There is no authority without responsibility, and because the father ‘shoulders’ the responsibility he also has the God given authority.

 This is conditional upon the father submitting to God’s will as revealed in the scriptures of the Bible.
 If a father is abusive or violent then he is no longer acting in the ‘role’ of father, and therefore does not deserve to be submitted to.
 When a father refuses to take the responsibility of fatherhood he abdicates his authority in the family also.